National Centers for Environmental Information: NCEI Data Users

-NCEI resources are used for scientific research and commercial applications in many fields, including agriculture, forestry, marine and coastal ecosystems, tourism, transportation, civil infrastructure, energy, transportation, water resources, energy, health, insurance, litigation, and national security.
+NCEI resources are used for scientific research and commercial applications in many fields, including agriculture, forestry, marine and coastal ecosystems, tourism, transportation, civil infrastructure, energy, water resources, health, insurance, litigation, and national security.

 For example, retail and manufacturing businesses use climate data to assess how weather has influenced past sales so they can better plan for the future.
 Corn farmers rely on NCEI data to decide how much fertilizer to apply.
 The reinsurance industry—which offers insurance to insurance companies—uses NCEI data to determine risks associated with natural disasters.
 Cattle ranchers use NCEI's weekly U.S. Drought Monitor to make decisions about land management, herd size, and feed purchases.
 The freight railway industry uses a number of NCEI products—including Local Climatological Data, Integrated Surface Daily Database, and Global Historical Climatology Network—to predict where tracks might be blocked by landslides and to help trains avoid the path of severe storms.
 U.S. fishing boats use NCEI ocean and coastal data to determine where fishing conditions are most promising.
 The third-party weather service industry uses NCEI data to create customized forecasts and other tools to serve a wide range of clients, such as transportation companies seeking to build facilities where fog or snow is less likely to create problems.